Oakland Arcana: Awakening

 Caller reports a giant dog, supposedly as big as a car, ran across the street near the convention center.

-The “caller” in this case was whoever called the cops.
-Beyond being a dryad, Kathleen was also an always-busy grandmother who kept up a blog for the black community on how the Oakland PD was doing on that racist violence problem.
+Beyond being a dryad, Kathleen was also an always-busy grandmother who kept up a blog for the community on how the Oakland PD was doing on that racist violence problem.
 She spent most days with the police scanner on in the background.
 And, ever since I’d taught Kathleen how to ward her and her family’s trees against Sudden Oak Death disease, she’d kept an ear open for a list of things I would also like to know about.
 Directly conflicting reports of the same weird incident were on that list.

 A massive magical force known as the Veil protected non-magic humans from the magical world all around them, mostly by twisting their perceptions until they couldn’t see it.
 Instead of seeing a magic-related incident or creature, the human would see something roughly analogous, something their mind would let them accept.